 DuraTrac VS KO2: The Ultimate Winner

 If you have gone through the post above, you will notice that both of these tires are great.
 Consequently, each of these tires has its pros and cons as well.

-For instance, the KO2 is better if you need a less noisy, ruggedly built, and high traction capable tire.
+The KO2 is better if you need a less noisy, ruggedly built, and high traction capable tire.

-Similarly, the DuraTrac is better if you are looking for an all-terrain tire that has longer treadlife, and better for sand/dirt roads.
+On the other hand, the DuraTrac is better if you are looking for an all-terrain tire that has longer treadlife, and better for sand/dirt roads.
 But you need to be aware that it's slightly noisier on the black tops.

 hello, we are Evelin and Ferenc,